Ahlat: History

-During the Circassian genocide, several Circassian refugees from the North Caucasus were settled in Ahlat district and established a few villages.

-As part of the deportations of Kurds from 1916 to 1934, Kurds from Ahlat were deported to Diyarbakır for being disloyal to the Committee of Union and Progress.
-It was already noted in 1846 by Ottoman officials that the town could be used to control the Kurds with an iron fist since it was located 'in the heart of Kurdistan'.
+During the Circassian genocide several Circassian refugees from the North Caucasus were settled in the region of Ahlat and founded several villages.
+Within the framework of the deportations of Kurds between 1916 and 1934 the Kurds of Ahlat were deported toward Diyarbekir due to disloyalty toward the Committee of Union and Progress Back in 1846 it had been noted by Ottoman officials that the city could be used to control the Kurds with an iron fist since it was located in the heart of Kurdistan.